Lake Formation full table access for EMR Serverless - Amazon EMR

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Lake Formation unfiltered access for EMR Serverless
+Lake Formation full table access for EMR Serverless

 With Amazon EMR releases 7.8.0 and higher, you can leverage Amazon Lake Formation with Glue Data Catalog where the job runtime role has full table permissions without the limitations of fine-grained access control.
 This capability allows you to read and write to tables that are protected by Lake Formation from your EMR Serverless Spark batch and interactive jobs.
 See the following sections to learn more about Lake Formation and how to use it with EMR Serverless.